haka-security/haka/doc/user/tutorial/ruleset.rst

 Protocol directories
 --------------------
 A directory has been created for ipv4, tcp and http protocols.
 Each directory contains one or more lua policy files.
-Each one contains a mandatory `dissector.lua` file which handle the dissector parts.
+Each one contains a mandatory `dissector.lua` file which handles the dissector parts.
 There is some other files to enforce protocols controls and security/rules files.
-Every file will be used as long as it's called from the main lua file You can read those file as an example of how to make a ruleset made of security, filtering and compliance rules.
+Every file will be used as long as it's called from the main lua file.
+You can read those file as an example of how to make a ruleset made of security, filtering and compliance rules.